-PRC online renewal guide for registered professionals in the Philippines and OFWs who will renew their license / ID through the online services of the Professional Regulation Commission.
+PRC online renewal guide in 2020 for professionals in the Philippines and OFWs who will renew their license / ID through the online services of the Professional Regulation Commission.

 The full implementation of this online renewal system started back on September 1, 2018 in all PRC regional branches and satellite offices.
 This includes the One-Stop Service Centers for OFWs (OSSCO) / service centers.
 This new system allows online application, online appointment, and online payment for the renewal of license ID card.